JohnAD/ur/README.rst

     echo "message: $1, category: $2".format(response.msg, response.detail["category"])

-To use the detail in the context of ``urpkg.log``, there is a procedure called ``setURLogFormat``.
+To use the detail in the context of ``ur/log``, there is a procedure called ``setURLogFormat``.
 It is expecting a pointer to a procedure.
 That procedure *must* have the following parameters: